 A former slave, William Carney became America’s first black Medal of Honor recipient.
-Pictured here with the flag he refused to let touch the ground.
+He is picture here with the flag he refused to let touch the ground.

 American history is full of heroes.
 Some, like George Washington and Abraham Lincoln, are known by most Americans.
 However, most are relatively anonymous.
 The quiet patriots who serve without any historical recognition.
 If more Americans learned the stories of these brave men and women, they would gain a greater appreciation for the type of individuals this country produces.